Being Successful in High School

 Tennessee Uniform Grading Scale (TN UGPA) – This grading scale is the one used to calculate and report a student’s GPA to the State of Tennessee for Hope (Lottery) Scholarship consideration.

-To become eligible for both the Tennessee Hope Lottery Scholarship and General Assembly Merit Scholarship, a student’s GPA will be configured using the Tennessee Uniform Grading Policy (TN UGPA), as mandated by the Tennessee Board of Education.
+To become eligible for both the Tennessee Hope Lottery Scholarship and General Assembly Merit Scholarship, a student’s “Grade Point Average”>GPA will be configured using the Tennessee Uniform Grading Policy (TN UGPA), as mandated by the Tennessee Board of Education.

 Advanced Placement (AP) Information

-For 2019 the cost is $89.
+For 2020 the cost is $91.
 Registration form and payment of all tests must be turned in to Mrs. Gonzales in the Counseling Center.
-The deadline for registration will be announced closer to registration.
+The deadline for registration is September 20.

 The AP tests are given on Spring 2019 National AP Test Dates during the first two weeks in May.
 The tests occur during the school day, at Page High School in the Ringstaff Gym.